JuliaEditorSupport/julia-vim/README.md

 Julia should appear as a file type and be automatically detected for files with the `.jl` extension.

+## Complete documentation

+The full documentation is available from Vim.
+Vundle and other plugin managers will generate the required help tags automatically, so that you just need to type `:help julia-vim`.
+Otherwise use `:help helptags` in ViM and see how to generate them.

+The remainder of this README will only give an overview of some of the features.

 ## LaTeX-to-Unicode substitutions

 This plug-in adds some functionality to substitute LaTeX code sequences (e.g. `\alpha`) with corresponding